District Man Pleads Guilty to Federal Firearms Offense

 U.S. Attorney's Office, District of Columbia

-Wilcox pleaded guilty in the United States District Court for the District of Columbia to one count of unlawful possession of a firearm and ammunition by a person convicted of a crime punishable by imprisonment for a term exceeding one year.
-Judge Dabney L. Friedrich scheduled a sentencing hearing for January 9, 2024.
+Beckham pleaded guilty in the U.S. District Court for the District of Columbia to one count of unlawful possession of a firearm and ammunition by a person convicted of a crime punishable by imprisonment for a term exceeding one year.
+The Honorable Reggie B. Walton scheduled sentencing for Feb.
+26, 2024.

-Wilcox faces a maximum sentence of 15 years in prison and up to a $250,000 fine.
-The maximum potential sentence in this case is prescribed by Congress and is provided here for informational purposes only, as any sentence imposed in this case will be determined by the Court after considering the United States Sentencing Guidelines and other statutory factors.
+Beckham faces a maximum sentence of 15 years in prison and up to a $250,000 fine.
+The maximum potential sentence in this case is prescribed by Congress and is provided here for informational purposes only, as any sentence imposed in this case will be determined by the court after considering the U.S. Sentencing Guidelines and other statutory factors.

-This case is being prosecuted by Special Assistant United States Attorney Richard Kelley and Assistant United States Attorney Paul V. Courtney.
+The case was investigated and prosecuted by Assistant United States Attorney Paul V. Courtney.